tensorflow/swift/Installation.md

 </details>

-**Note:** We cannot build Ubuntu 20.04 until
-[Ubuntu 20.04 Docker images with CUDNN](https://gitlab.com/nvidia/container-images/cuda/-/issues/83) are ready.
-In the meantime, you may be able to run an Ubuntu 18.04 toolchain on Ubuntu 20.04 using the tips in [#512](https://github.com/tensorflow/swift/issues/512).
+**Note:** We cannot build Ubuntu 20.04 toolchains with CUDA support until [Ubuntu 20.04 Docker images with CUDNN](https://gitlab.com/nvidia/container-images/cuda/-/issues/83) are ready.
+In the meantime, you may be able to run Ubuntu 18.04 toolchains on Ubuntu 20.04 using the tips in [#512](https://github.com/tensorflow/swift/issues/512).

 ## Development Snapshots